VonHeikemen/lsp-zero.nvim/doc/md/api-reference.md

 * [manual-setup](#manual-setup)
 * [system-lsp](#system-lsp)

-With time I've learned these presets are only useful to a tiny set of users.
-So I suggest you start with the [minimal](#minimal) preset and enable other options when you need them.

-So you also have the ability to override any setting in the preset if you pass a lua table.
+You also have the ability to override any setting in the preset if you pass a lua table.

 ```lua
 local lsp = require('lsp-zero').preset({